27 Geography Facts Everyone Keeps Getting Wrong

 Mistake: The Statue of Liberty is in New York

 If you want to start an argument between New Yorkers and New Jerseyans, bring up this bone of contention.
-Even though the U.S. Geological Survey has placed Liberty Island in New York’s 8th Congressional District, the island actually resides in New Jersey’s waters, and is much closer to Jersey’s mainland than New York’s.
-Check out more wacky facts about the Statue of Liberty.
+Even though the U.S. Geological Survey puts Liberty Island, where the Statue of Liberty stands, in the territorial jurisdiction of New York, it’s surrounded by New Jersey’s waters and is much closer to Jersey’s mainland than New York’s.
+But all of this is a little moot, since the island is federal property administered by the National Park Service.

 William-Hammer/Shutterstock